engmtcdrm/go-ansi/README.md

 func CursorHorizontalAbsolute(n int) string
 ```

 CursorHorizontalAbsolute moves the cursor to the nth column.
-If n is negative, it returns an empty string.
+If n is less than 0, it returns an empty string.

 <a name="CursorNextLineN"></a>
 ## func [CursorNextLineN](<https://github.com/engmtcdrm/go-ansi/blob/main/cursor.go#L57>)